Nabcellent/wavesms/README.md

 # WaveSMS Api

 This is a <i>Typescript</i> package that interfaces with the [WaveSMS](https://wavesms.com/) Api.
-The API enables you to initiate mobile SMS notifications.
+The API enables you to initiate mobile Sms notifications.

 ## Documentation